 What to Expect at Pennsylvania Historical & Museum Commission Facilities

 As we open our sites to the public, we will need to adjust our operations to provide a safer environment for staff, volunteers and visitors and to prevent or mitigate the spread of COVID-19.
 Although all of our facilities are unique and protocols may vary somewhat from site to site, the following guidelines apply at all properties.

-All visitors, volunteers, and staff must wear a face mask when entering and while visiting our sites or when near others on the grounds.
-Based on guidelines from the CDC, face masks have been shown to effectively prevent the spread of COVID-19, so for our safety and that of our visitors, anyone not willing to wear masks will not be admitted.
+All visitors, volunteers, and staff must wear a face mask when entering and while visiting our museums and building interiors.
+For our safety and that of our visitors, especially our younger visitors who are not yet eligible for the vaccine, anyone not willing to wear masks will not be admitted.

 Social Distancing Required